hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/654_13_friday_july_5.md

 Until you are ready to change any minute, you can never see the truth;
 but you must hold fast and be steady in the search for truth. . . .

-Chârvâkas, a very ancient sect in India, were rank materialists.
+Chārvākas, a very ancient sect in India, were rank materialists.
 They have died out now, and most of their books are lost.
 They claimed that the soul, being the product of the body and its forces, died with it;
 that there was no proof of its further existence.
 They denied